Steele Solutions Rises to the Challenge of Helping

 “As we planned our expansion, we consulted with key customers,” O’Neill said.
 “We wanted to let them know what we were doing to meet their needs, and to make sure what we saw in the market was what they were experiencing as well.
 We talked a lot about capacity, and they saw the additional facility we were considering as a strong positive.”

-Steele Solutions’ expansion project – it’s really more a process than a project – began in 2017 with the opening of a second facility that nearly quadrupled its space for engineering, manufacturing and shipping.
+Steele Solutions’ expansion project – it’s really more a process than a project – began in 2017 with the opening of a second facility in Milwaukee that nearly quadrupled its space for engineering, manufacturing and shipping.

 “Our 80,000-square-foot space was at capacity, and we had already expanded to the maximum footprint at that location.
 We found a 230,000-square-foot facility that would give us the space we needed immediately and room for continued growth,” O’Neill said.

-But it wasn’t just about space.
+It wasn’t just about space.

 Major Hiring Initiative Doubled Staff Size